serhioms/DisruptorFlow/README.md

 Async task is descendent of TaskAsync.
 Sequential processor start then immedeately start next task in a sequence.
 Asynchronous tasks perform in separate threads in parallel of synchronous tasks.

-## Task Set
+## Flow

-Task set is an object of class TaskSet.
-Constructor of this class accept any amount of sync/async tasks.
+Flow is an object of class TaskFlow.
+Constructor of this class accept exception handler and any amount of sync/async tasks.

 ## Usage